 I’m registered to vote outside of California, can I use a vote by mail box?

 No!
-Voters registered to vote outside of California shoudl return a vote by mail through USPS.
+Voters registered to vote outside of California should return a vote by mail through USPS.
 It’s also worth noting that voters registered outside of California should check their state and county rules on returning a vote by mail ballot– state laws do vary.

 Resources